 It is with regret that we share the news of club member Merle Gunby’s death.
-Merle was an honorary member of our club and greatly respected for his involvement with the local naturalist community and his gentle love of the natural world.
+Merle was an honourary member of our club and greatly respected for his involvement with the local naturalist community and his gentle love of the natural world.

 In the words of Bill Moses, friend and fellow naturalist:

 I would have to say that I am not a person who seeks out and and then works at maintaining close friendships.
 Yet at my “70th” (orchestrated by my wife Cecilie), during my required “speech”, while pointing out and acknowledging the significant people in my life who had attended, when I came to Merle Gunby I described him as my best friend, which came as a surprise to both of us.
 I must admit that from that point I did work harder at maintaining that friendship because it was then that I came to realize the value that Merle had held in my life.

 I first met Merle when I joined the Inglis Falls Arboretum Alliance at the Grey Sauble Conservation Authority.
 That was in the spring of 2004.
 Prior to that I had my own little arboretum and propagation area.
 Taking my passion “public” was good for me and allowed me to make a more lasting contribution to the public good.
 I must say that this also initiated my personal interest in native woody plants, a fundamental basis of the Arboretum Design Plan prepared for the Arboretum Alliance.